jelkinsiv/gpuHunter/README.md

 I'm trying to find a buy GPU but due to cryptomining they are hard to find in stock and for MSRP.
 This uses praw to get a list of the latest GPU for sale from r/buildapcsales.
-It then uses crump to send a push notifications
+It then uses crump to send push notifications to your phone.

 ## Requirement